Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Results Discussion

 \subsection{Can we form \method task vector from other TTS models?}

-To answer \textbf{Q4}, we conducted experiments using the Whisper Small model with synthetic data generated by the Speech T5 model.
+To answer \textbf{Q4}, we conducted experiments using the Whisper Small model with synthetic data generated by the Speech T5 model and XTTS model.
 Table~\ref{tab:t5} presents the WER results across various target domains, including 'Cooking', 'Music', 'Social', and 'Weather', comparing the baseline model finetuned on synthetic speech with the model enhanced by the \method task vector.

-The results indicate that applying the \method task vector leads to a reduction in WER across all tested domains.
-The average WER drops from 25.65 to 25.17, representing an overall relative improvement of 1.86\%.
+The results indicate that applying the \method task vector leads to a reduction in WER across most of tested domains.
+The average WER drops from 25.65 to 25.17 for Speech T5 and from 17.40 to 16.86 for XTTS, representing an overall relative improvement of 1.86\% and 3.10\% respectively.

-The 'Cooking' domain shows the highest relative WER reduction of 5.57\%, suggesting that the \method task vector effectively adapts the model to this specific domain.
-The 'Music' and 'Weather' domains also exhibit relative improvements of 1.77\% and 1.25\%, respectively, indicating that the \method task vector helps mitigate the acoustic variations in these domains.
+The 'Cooking' domain shows the highest relative WER reduction of 5.57\% and 8.11\%, suggesting that the \method task vector effectively adapts the model to this specific domain.

-However, the improvement in the 'social' domain is relatively modest, with a relative WER reduction of only 0.73 \%.
+However, the improvement in the 'social' domain is relatively modest for Speech T5, with a relative WER reduction of only 0.73 \%.
 This could be attributed to the high baseline WER in this domain, suggesting that the synthetic data from Speech T5 might have limitations.

-Overall, the application of the \method task vector to the Whisper Small model with Speech T5 synthetic data demonstrates consistent performance enhancements, albeit with varying degrees of improvement across different domains.
+Overall, the application of the \method task vector to the Whisper Small model with synthetic data from different TTS models demonstrates consistent improvements in average WER, albeit with varying degrees of improvement across different domains.
 These results validate the flexibility and effectiveness of our approach in improving ASR models trained with synthetic data from different TTS models.